 For serious gum recession issues, patients need to visit a Boston Periodontist to determine the best course of action to take.
 Dr. Guzman specializes in gum disease treatment and will be able to find the best treatment method for your situation.

 Why Do Gums Recede?

-Age does play a factor in gum recession, but it is also caused from other lifestyle factors including smoking, eating, and drinking.
-Hereditary conditions and health conditions can lead to weakened gum tissue, causing recession.
+Age does play a factor in gum recession, but it is also caused by other lifestyle factors including smoking, eating, and drinking.
+Hereditary conditions and health conditions can lead to weakened gum tissue, causing a recession.
 One treatment to consider is the pinhole surgical technique.

 What Is the Pinhole Surgical Technique?

 Traditional gum surgery involved cutting and stitching the gums back together to pull them back over the teeth into the proper position.
 The painful procedure not only caused many patients pain, but it also required grafting from other tissue of the mouth, leading to additional pain and healing time.
 The pinhole surgical technique has improved upon this surgery by reducing the healing time and the pain.
 In fact, we like to say this surgery is the opposite of the old gum grafting surgery!
 Dr. Guzman specializes in pinhole surgery providing patients with excellent outcomes.
 Here are some of the benefits you will experience from pinhole surgery:

 - Minimal discomfort.
 Unlike gum grafting, pinhole surgery does not require grafting.
 There is a minimal invasion with pinhole surgery as the existing gum tissue is simply shifted into the desired position.

 - Faster Recovery time.
 Pinhole surgery will have patients back to their daily routine quicker.
 Most patients can eat and drink normally after about one day.
 There is no cutting or suturing, so you won’t have the frustrating healing time as you do with other oral procedures.